iMalyk2001/go-video-processor/README.md

-# go-video-processor
+# Go Video Processing App

-A video processing web app utilizing FFMPEG
+This repository contains a scalable video processing application built with Go, FFmpeg, and Docker.